tkhq/qos/docs/guide_dev.md

 ## Overview

 Mock mode allows you to run QOS locally without an AWS Nitro enclave.
-It uses a mock NSM (Nitro Secure Module) that returns hardcoded attestation documents, making it ideal for rapid development and testing.
+It uses a mock NSM (Nitro Secure Module) that returns parseable attestation documents, making it ideal for rapid development and testing.

 ## Prerequisites